nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/tomcat-server-zip/server-start-and-stop.md

         version: '1'

 ---
-On this page, you will see how to start and stop your Nuxeo application.
+On this page, you will see how to start and stop your Nuxeo application installed from the Tomcat ZIP server.

-Nuxeo applications come with a Control Panel that allows you to start and stop the server easily, and to access more administration features.
+The Nuxeo Platform comes with a Control Panel that allows you to start and stop the server easily, and to access more administration features.

 ![]({{file name='Nuxeo_Control_Panel.png'}} ?w=300)